Khandoker09/twitterHashtagGenerator/README.md

 ### Advantages:
 - Using pyinstaller one can easily build a windows executable file in .exe format
 - Can search anything in any language
+- Small graphical interface for the people who has no technial knowledge
 ### Disadvantages:
 - Scrape only upto 1000 users
 - this tool is little bit slow in time to time